doesdev/docxmarks/README.md

 if you have content inside the bookmark the first character defines the styling.
 This is the same behavior supplied in Microsoft Word's libraries.

-This library will also only handle text, nothing else.
+This library exclusively manages text and includes optional functionality for adjusting the font size of bookmarks.

 I say all of that to say if you need more advanced formatting and content options then you should be using